Nicxx2/auto-unrar/README.md

-**Auto-UnRAR: Archive Extraction Tool**
+**Auto-UnRAR: Enhanced Archive Extraction Tool**

-Auto-UnRAR is a Dockerized tool designed to automate the extraction of RAR files across multiple platforms without the hassle.
-Built with simplicity and efficiency in mind, it periodically scans a designated directory for RAR archives and extracts them silently in the background.
-This tool is ideal for anyone looking to automate their archive extraction process, from hobbyists managing media libraries to professionals handling bulk data archives.
+Auto-UnRAR is a Dockerized utility crafted to streamline the extraction of RAR files across multiple environments seamlessly.
+Designed for both simplicity and efficiency, it automates the detection and extraction of RAR archives, operating quietly in the background.
+From media enthusiasts organizing vast libraries to professionals managing extensive data archives, Auto-UnRAR is the go-to solution for automating the archive extraction workflow.

 **Key Features:**

-- Cross-Platform Compatibility: Works on various devices, including PCs (Windows, Linux) and ARM-based devices like Raspberry Pi 4 / Raspberry Pi 5.
+- Cross-Platform Compatibility: Runs effortlessly on a variety of systems, including Windows, Linux, and ARM-based devices such as Raspberry Pi 4 / Raspberry Pi 5.
-- Preserves original RAR files: Ensures that RAR archives remain untouched and undeleted after the extraction process, retaining your original data for archival purposes or further use.
+- Flexible Archive Handling: Offers options to either preserve or delete original RAR files post-extraction, catering to diverse data management preferences.
-- Automatic Scans: Configurable to run at specified intervals, ensuring new archives are promptly extracted without manual intervention.
+- Configurable Automatic Scans: Performs scans at user-defined intervals, guaranteeing that new archives are extracted promptly with zero manual effort.
-- Non-Destructive Extraction: Utilizes a smart extraction process that avoids overwriting existing files, ensuring your data remains intact.
-It leverages marker files to efficiently skip previously processed archives, making subsequent scans quicker and more resource-friendly.
+- Smart Non-Destructive Extraction: Employs an extraction strategy that prevents overwriting of existing files by default, preserving the integrity of your data.
+With configurable settings, users can opt to overwrite existing files if needed.
+- Efficient Processing: Uses marker files to avoid reprocessing previously extracted archives, enhancing subsequent scans for speed and reduced resource consumption.
+This feature can be disabled for continuous extraction regardless of previous runs.
-- Easy Configuration: Customize the scan directory and frequency through simple environment variables, making it adaptable to your specific needs.
+- Customizable Setup: Easily tailor the scan directory, extraction behaviour, and scan frequency via simple environment variables, making it adaptable to specific requirements.

-**Getting Started:**<br>
+**Getting Started:**
-To use Auto-UnRAR, simply pull the Docker image from Docker Hub and run it with Docker or Docker Compose.<br>
+To deploy Auto-UnRAR, fetch the Docker image from Docker Hub and execute it using Docker or Docker Compose with the following setup:<br>
 **Link:** https://hub.docker.com/r/nicxx2/auto-unrar

 ```yaml
 version: '3.8'